Which place is cheaper, Budapest or Berlin?

 Let's take a look at the differences and similarities between Budapest and Berlin.
 Then, you can decide for yourself which place is better for your next trip.

-You'll find a good number of museums and monuments packed into Budapest.
+With a variety of museums, monuments, and historical sights, a trip to Budapest can be an interesting and educational experience.
 Famous sights include the Buda Castle and Castle Hill, the Hungarian Parliament Building, and St. Stephen's Basilica.

 Budapest may not make the list for most foodies, but you'll find what you need while you're in town.
 Traditional dishes tend to be heavy on the meat and bread.
 They make good comfort food and are very filling meals.
 The city also has many great pastry shops.
 Make sure you check out the stuffed cabbage, goulash, and chimney cake.

-The nightlife in Berlin is well established with world renowned clubs and venues.
+Berlin is a must-see party destination.
 The nightlife scene here is legendary.
 There are club nights that last for days, bars and parties that appeal to every personality, and a diversity of venues that you can choose from.
 You'll find the classic techno warehouses, but there are also modern dance clubs, bunker parties, and raves.

-Budapest offers plenty to do in the evening.
+Budapest has plenty to do after the sun goes down.
 The city's active nightlife includes dance clubs, local pubs, and cultural festivals throughout the year.

 Known for shopping, Berlin draws large crowds to its stores.
 Bookshops, flea markets, luxury boutiques and artisan shops all make up the shopping scene in the city.
 Kurfürstendamm is one of the most famous shopping districts in the city.